tryigit/AI-Tools/README.md

 # AI-Tools
 Tools to customize and effortlessly use advanced AI tools.
 Runs entirely on the user's own device.
+The default AI settings of the projects I create and contribute to are decided by a Simulation made from closed source and mathematical/scientific methods.

 # Current Projects:
 ## [AI Subtitle Translator](https://tryigit.dev/ai/stranslate/)